Sportsbetting.ag Offers $1000 in Free Bets For NFL 2023/24

 Last season we saw the Philadelphia Eagles lose out to the Kansas City Chiefs in Super Bowl LVII, but who will go all the way this time?

-New members can sign up to receive a 50% deposit bonus of up to $1000 to use on any of the upcoming NFL games.
+New members can sign up to receive a 100% deposit bonus of up to $1000 (2x $500 on first 2 deposits) to use on any of the upcoming NFL games.

 RELATED: Super Bowl LVIII Exact Matchup: Can You Predict This Season’s Final Two Sides?